shashikantb/localpulse/root/localpulse/README.md

 **Important Notes for Production:**
 - **`JWT_SECRET`**: This variable is **mandatory** for user authentication to work in production.
 - **`POSTGRES_URL`**: This variable is **mandatory** for any database functionality.
 - **HTTPS Required**: Because user login cookies are marked as `Secure`, your production deployment **must** be served over HTTPS for authentication to work correctly.
+If your site is served over HTTP, browsers will not send the login cookie, and the server will think you are a guest.
 - **URL Encoding:** If your username or password in `POSTGRES_URL` contains special characters (e.g., `@`, `#`, `!`, `:`, `/`, `?`, `[`, `]`), they **must be URL-encoded**.
 For example, `my@secret#pass` becomes `my%40secret%23pass`.
 - **SSL:** For cloud-hosted PostgreSQL (like Google Cloud SQL, AWS RDS, Azure), you will likely need to enable SSL by setting `POSTGRES_SSL=true`.